 Symposium on Urban Mobility Challenges 2017

-This concept can attract private capital for public transport, as private mobility services can be offered combined with established public transport facilities.
-This concept is also expected to be considerably less expensive than the traditional policies, which consist mainly of building more roads and expanding public transport.
+This new concept, MaaS, can attract private capital for public transport, as private mobility services can be offered combined with established public transport facilities.
+This concept is also expected to be considerably less expensive than traditional policies, which consist mainly of building more roads and expanding public transport.

-As a closer link between supply and demand will be reached, efficiency in mass transport will increase.
+Due to a closer link between supply and demand, efficiency in mass transport will increase.
 Diverting travellers to less crowded routes could reduce congestion during peak hours.
-There might even be very positive changes in the city, as less space will be needed for cars, so the urban space can be made greener and pedestrian-friendly.
+There might even be very positive changes in the city, as less space will be needed for cars, so that the urban space can be made greener and pedestrian-friendly.

-Despite these positive expectations of MaaS, there is still a lot of uncertainty in the development of the concept, as it could take many forms and could be marketed to different types of customers.
-Some of its consequences are also uncertain, such as reduced need for car possession, an increasing number of journeys, or perhaps even a mode-shift away from public transport.
+Despite the positive expectations for MaaS, there is still a lot of uncertainty in the development of the concept, as it could take many forms and be marketed to different types of customers.
+Some of its consequences are uncertain, such as a reduced need for car possession, an increasing number of journeys, or perhaps even a mode-shift away from public transport.

 An Open Space for Doctorates in Future Mobility took place after the symposium.
 The goal of this event was to bring together researchers in the field of mobility.
 CARNET contacted PhD students who wished to present their work at the event.

 At the following link, you can access the symposium’s programme and the presentations by speakers: